bruno-lang/alma/README.md

 ---------
 ##### 7 Capture
-Records the start and end position of the _annotated_ **rule instruction** by pushing a frame onto a stack being the parse-tree in a sequential form.
+Records the start and end position of the captured **rule instruction** by pushing a frame onto a stack (a the parse-tree in a sequential form).

-TODO
+Rules (simple or complex named instructions) also serve for the purpose to _mark_ a section of interest that should be reflected in the resulting parse-tree.
+By assigning instructions to a identifier the given combination of instructions is of interest to us and will be represented in the parse-tree by a node with the identifier given.

+		identifier = <instructions>

+A matched section becomes a stack frame (tree node) describing the rule that matched (most importantly its identity/name) as well as the start and end position of the match.
+The stack will itself add nesting depth information so that a sequence of frames can be looked at as a tree.

+If combinations of instructions are not of interest as a complete element but should be used as a fragment to be able to reuse partial structures a reference to a fragment is prefixed with the minus `-` sign.

+		upper = {'A'-'Z'}
+		lower = {'a'-'z'}
+		first-name = -upper -lower+
+		last-name = -upper -lower+
+		full-name = first-name >> last-name

+As `upper` and `lower` are prefixed for `first-name` and `last-name` rule they will not appear in the result tree. `first-name` and `last-name` on the other hand will become tree-nodes as they are referenced by not prefixed.
+The resulting tree for `full-name` will have the structure:

+		full-name
+			first-name
+			last-name

+_Instruction pseudo-code_

+		stack open frame (rule, position)
+		end = captured-instruction exec (input, position)
+		if (is-mismatch)
+			stack pop
+		else
+			stack close frame at end
+		continue at end

 #### Optional
 There are 3 more instructions that are not essential for the concept to work